El Mandil/Apron, 1988 San Simón de la Laguna, Estado de México Mariana Yampolsky

 © D.R.
 Fundación Cultural Mariana Yampolsky, A. C., México

 Mariana Yampolsky was a famous Mexican photographer.
 Mariana took pictures of many Mexican people and places.
 One of the reasons I chose to write about her was because I knew her.
-Also I wanted to learn more about her because she was my grandmother.
+Also, I wanted to learn more about her because she was my grandmother.

 Mariana died on May 3, 2002 in Mexico at the age of seventy-seven.
 She was born in Chicago on September 6, 1925.
-At the age of nineteen in 1944, she moved to Mexico by her self and did not speak any Spanish.
+At the age of nineteen in 1944, she moved to Mexico by herself and did not speak any Spanish.
 “Right from the beginning, she liked Mexico and its people very much.
 Ten years later she had to make a difficult decision.”
 Mariana became a Mexican citizen in 1954.
 This must have been hard to do, but Oscar, her father, taught her to follow her dreams wherever she went.
 “He gave her a strong feeling of self-confidence that she kept all her life.”
 (Interview with Arjen Van der Sluis, 12/2/05)

 Mariana was an artist, but she used her art as a tool to make Mexico better for the poor people.
 Another way she used her art was to show Mexico’s beauty.